Ramírez, Indians bounce back from no-hitter, beat Chisox 4-2

 TRAINER’S ROOM

-White Sox: Manager Tony LaRussa said RHP Dylan Cease was with the team Thursday, “feels real good” and tested again for COVID-19.
-If that test comes back negative, Cease will be able to make his scheduled start on Friday at Boston.
+White Sox: Manager Tony LaRussa said RHP Dylan Cease was with the team Thursday, felt good and after the game announced that the pitcher tested negative for COVID-19.
+Cease will be able to make his scheduled start on Friday at Boston.

 On Wednesday, Cease had some symptoms associated with the coronavirus, but GM Rick Hahn said the right-hander hadn’t tested positive.
-Cease was placed on the injured list and RHP Zack Burdi was recalled from the team’s alternate site as a back-up.
+Cease was placed on the injured list and RHP Zack Burdi was recalled from the team’s alternate site as a backup.

 UP NEXT